Kingto89/ROMetrics/mmt/rometrics_mmt_zerototwo.md

 ### Therapist

-* Support leg to reduce friction; hand at ankle only for guidance (no resistance for 0–2); palpate QL just above iliac crest between 12th rib and iliac crest
+* Support leg to reduce friction; hand at ankle only for guidance (no resistance for 0–2).

 ### Action